jeffersonaaron25/PyEzTrace/README.md

 # PyEzTrace

-A powerful, lightweight Python tracing and logging library with hierarchical logging, context management, and performance metrics.
+A dependency-free, lightweight Python tracing and logging library with hierarchical logging, context management, and performance metrics.

 ## Features